Source-Only Cross-Weather LiDAR via Geometry-Aware Point Drop: Method

 \subsection{Overview}

-Our goal is to augment a \emph{data-centric augmentation} pipeline built on Selective Jittering (SJ) and RL-based Learnable Point Drop (LPD)~\cite{park2024lidarweather} with a \textbf{Light Geometry-aware adapter} so that \emph{structural vulnerabilities} under adverse weather are reflected in the training signal (Fig.~\ref{fig:overall}).
-Inputs are perturbed by SJ to emulate weather-induced corruptions.
-LPD then selects regions and drop ratios from region-level statistics.
+Our objective is to strengthen a \emph{data-centric augmentation} pipeline based on Selective Jittering (SJ) and an RL-based Learnable Point Drop (LPD) module~\cite{park2024lidarweather} by integrating a \textbf{Light Geometry-Aware Adapter}, so that \emph{structural vulnerabilities} under adverse weather are explicitly reflected in the training signal (Fig.~\ref{fig:overall}).
+SJ emulates weather-induced corruptions, while LPD selects dropping regions and ratios from region-level statistics.
+The adapter is inserted \textbf{only before} LPD.
+It preserves neighborhood continuity across the $0^\circ$--$360^\circ$ seam via horizontal \emph{circular wrapping/padding} and extracts compact \emph{geometry-aware cues} using a \emph{local-window KNN}.
+These cues are injected into the RL agent state to steer region-level dropping toward boundaries, corners, and sparse regions, reducing boundary-adjacent semantic confusion (e.g., \textit{bus}$\leftrightarrow$\textit{building}; Fig.~\ref{fig:limitations_Data-centric augmentation}).
+Unlike PointDR~\cite{xiao2023pointdr}, which relies on domain randomization, our adapter deterministically couples local geometry with the dropping policy.
+We evaluate this architecture under the SemanticKITTI$\rightarrow$SemanticSTF \emph{source-only} transfer setting.

-The \emph{Light Geometry-aware adapter} preserves neighbor continuity using \emph{local-window KNN} and horizontal \emph{circular wrapping/padding} at the $0^\circ$--$360^\circ$ seam.
-It summarizes boundary, corner, and sparse-region geometry into compact \emph{geometry-aware cues}. \textbf{The adapter is applied only \emph{before} LPD, where it enhances region-level dropping by guiding the policy toward structurally fragile areas.} Its cues are injected into the agent \emph{state} so that RL-based decisions become sensitive to geometric risks.
-This reduces typical confusions such as \textit{bus}$\leftrightarrow$\textit{building} and broken boundaries such as \textit{building}$\rightarrow$\textit{fence} (Fig.~\ref{fig:limitations_Data-centric augmentation}).

-PointDR~\cite{xiao2023pointdr} expands the training distribution via \emph{domain randomization} but does not encode structural risk.
-By adding local geometric statistics to the agent state, the adapter strengthens LPD’s ability to \emph{prioritize region-level drops} in sensitive areas.
-The module is \emph{plug-and-play} within the \emph{data-centric augmentation} pipeline and is evaluated under the SemanticKITTI$\rightarrow$SemanticSTF \emph{source-only} transfer.
-For completeness, we also report comparisons with a \emph{class-centric regularization} baseline~\cite{park2025ntn} without altering its pipeline.